pexip/os-nghttp2/doc/sources/nghttpx-howto.rst

 you have to specify ``h2`` in ``proto`` keyword in :option:`--backend` explicitly.

-The backend is supposed to be Web server.
-For example, to make nghttpx listen to encrypted HTTP/2 requests at port 8443, and a backend Web server is configured to listen to HTTP request at port 8080 in the same host, run nghttpx command-line like this:
+The backend is supposed to be a Web server.
+For example, to make nghttpx listen to encrypted HTTP/2 requests at port 8443, and a backend Web server is configured to listen to HTTP requests at port 8080 on the same host, run nghttpx command-line like this:

 .. code-block:: text

     $ nghttpx -f0.0.0.0,8443 -b127.0.0.1,8080 /path/to/server.key /path/to/server.crt

-Then HTTP/2 enabled client can access to the nghttpx in HTTP/2.
-For example, you can send GET request to the server using nghttp:
+Then an HTTP/2 enabled client can access the nghttpx server using HTTP/2.
+For example, you can send a GET request using nghttp:

 .. code-block:: text